 As part of the FY 2017-18 work plan, the HRC conducted an LGBTQ+ needs and assets assessment in the City of Mountain View.
 The subcommittee presented its preliminary findings and recommendations to the Commission at its June 7, 2018 regular meeting.
-Members of the public are invited to view the preliminary findings and to provide public comment to the HRC by Friday, August 24, 2018.
-Please send comments to email@example.com.
+Final findings and recommendations were presented to the City Council at its September 11, 2018 meeting.

 The Roundtable addressed the concept of free speech in our modern day culture.
 The dialogue explored how societal norms of speech change in different contexts—where the speech was said, and by whom, and how it was expressed.
 The focus of the event was for the community to engage in a civil dialogue about the rights and legal limitations of free speech, and its effects when lines of safety and civility are crossed.

 To view the roundtable dialogue on KMVT's YouTube channel, click here.

 The roundtable was moderated by Santa Clara County Board of Supervisors President Joe Simitian.

 • Angela Alvarado (Santa Clara County District Attorney’s Office)

 • David DeCosse (Director of Campus Ethics Programs, Markkula Center for Applied Ethics)

 • Andrea Gemmet (Mountain View Voice)

 The Santa Clara County Office of LGBTQ Affairs and the City of Mountain View Human Relations Commission held a LGBTQ community listening forum on Saturday, January 27, 2018.
 As part of the event, the HRC is conducting a LGBTQ+ Needs and Assets Assessment to learn more about the services and policies that support the LGBTQ+ community living and working in Mountain View.

 Community Building Forum - February 11, 2017